prakirtibista/Hotel-Management-System/README.md

 Customer Management: Add new customers, display customer details, update them, and check out (which deletes customer details).
 Employee and Manager Information: View detailed information about employees and managers.

+username: admin
+password: 12345

+NOTE: THIS PROJECT IS JUST FOR DEMO PURPOSES.